OpenTermsArchive/docs/content/contributing-terms.en.md

 Terms are declared in a service declaration file, under the `documents` property.

-Most of the time, terms are constituted by only one online source document (for example [Facebook Terms of Service](https://www.facebook.com/legal/terms)) but sometimes terms can be constituted by multiple online source documents (for example [Facebook community guidelines](https://transparency.fb.com/fr-fr/policies/community-standards/)) and it's all theses source documents combined together that finally constitute the terms.
+Most of the time, terms are written in only one source document (for example [Facebook Terms of Service](https://www.facebook.com/legal/terms)) but sometimes terms can be spread across multiple online source documents, and their combination constitutes the terms (for example [Facebook Community Guidelines](https://transparency.fb.com/policies/community-standards/)).

 First of all, let's see what constitute a source document.

 #### Source document

-A source document is defined by a JSON object:
+The way in which a source document is obtained is defined in a JSON object:

 ```json
 {